-Understand the useful life of your assets….it may pay-off.
+Understand the useful life of your assets, it may pay-off.

 Recently, Google prolonged the estimated useful life of their servers and network equipment by up to 2 years.

-👉 reduced the depreciation expense for the financial year 2023 by $3.9 billion,
+That change reduced the depreciation expense for the financial year 2023 by $3.9 billion, and consequently, increased net income by $3.0 billion*.

-Useful lives of server and other equipment were prolonged by up to 2 years in the financial year 2023, leading to:
+Useful lives of server and other equipment were prolonged by up to 2 years in the financial year 2023, leading to in the operating income figure of $135 million, and in net income of $114 million after tax.

-Amazon: 4️⃣ to 5️⃣ and 5️⃣ to 6️⃣ (years).
+Amazon prolonged from 4️⃣ to 5️⃣ and 5️⃣ to 6️⃣ years.

 The IFRS, as principle-based regulation, do not prescribe any exact values or bandwidths for useful life of assets.